jain-anisha/DataStructures/README.md

 UPDATE: ran the
 git rm -r --cached .
-command to update my .gitignore file
+command to update my .gitignore file.
 Somehow, the submodule was removed, and it is working again.